-In this paper, we studied construction of a decision tree and attribute selection measure.
-Because the original algorithm lacks termination condition, we proposed an improved algorithm.
-We obtained course score of some universities for example, and we could find the latency factor which impacts the grades.
+In this paper we study construction of decision tree and attribute selection measure.
+Because the original algorithm lacks termination condition, we propose an improved algorithm.
+We take course score of some university for example and we could find the latency factor which impacts the grades.